cdgleber/CRGA_Football/README.md

-# Crawfor Road Football Pool Standings
+# Crawford Road Football Pool Standings

 Fetches data from RapidAPI Flashsports to assign points for the football pool.